jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Moving away for Windows-bound UI (WPF) to HTML - feasibility tests with CEF+CEFSharp+CEFGlue+Chromely.md

 The benefit of using CEFGlue is two-fold:

-- CEFGluee is also available on Linux (and from what I see in the commit tree/forks, work on Mac is done there too, in combination with Chromely)
+- CEFGlue is also available on Linux (and from what I see in the commit tree/forks, work on Mac is done there too, in combination with Chromely)
 - CEFGlue *promises* as tighter and more complete integration with CEF, meaning I may expect better luck re those additional interface planes I need for Qiqqa sniffer: DOM access, HTML page I/O including cache access and page-driven network traffic.

 CEFGlue is available for Windows.
 The only thing that bothers me is Gitlab, which has a horrible interface for when you want to look into work done by others besides mainstream (which is something I often too: having a peek at others' work to see if there's anything useful in there, so I can go a invent other wheels instead of *those*.